julienmjaquet/web_scraping_tutorial/tutorial.md

 ```
 [1] "/wiki/Aadorf"    "/wiki/Aarau"     "/wiki/Aarberg"   "/wiki/Aarburg"   "/wiki/Aarwangen" "/wiki/Abtwil_AG"
 ```
+Links retrieved in such a way typically do not include

+in an html page typically do not incluided

 ## Step 3 : loop over all municipalities web pages to retrieve additional information <br/>